Big Bend Overview

 Because of the heat we did our hikes in the early mornings and mixed that up with some Jeeping on the off road trails.
 This allowed us to take the dogs some of the time as they are not allowed on the trails in the national park.
 Our top 3 4 hiking trails were:

 And I’ll give an honorable mention to Hoodoos in Big Bend State Park.
 Don’t ask me to rank them as they were all completely unique from one another (click the links above for my blogs on these hiking trails).
-Some of the state park trails do allow dogs but carefully assess this with your pet and plan accordingly.
+Some of the state park trails do allow dogs but carefully assess this with your pet and plan accordingly, could be too hot or too rugged.

 Keep in mind that this is a desert area and for the most part has been unaltered from its pure form.
 Don’t expect modern chain restaurants and hotels.
 But this is one of the things that makes it special… and speaking of food, we did find a few places we especially enjoyed: